feedly/transfer-nlp/README.md

 # How to use the library?

-You can have a look at the [Colab Notebook](https://colab.research.google.com/drive/1DtC31eUejz1T0DsaEfHq_DOxEfanmrG1#scrollTo=IuBcpSdZtcmo) to get a simple sens of the library usage.
+You can have a look at the [Colab Notebook](https://colab.research.google.com/drive/1DtC31eUejz1T0DsaEfHq_DOxEfanmrG1#scrollTo=IuBcpSdZtcmo) to get a simple sense of the library usage.

 A basic usage is: